Talk to Sales:

-When you send a text message as a business, your message goes straight to your contact’s mobile phone.
-It lands right alongside messages from friends and family.
+But when you send a text message, your message goes straight to your contact’s mobile phone.

-This is unlike email.
-With texting, you’re no longer competing with other businesses and advertisements for attention.
+This is an advantage over email.
+With texting you’re no longer competing with other businesses and advertisements for attention.

 Text messaging allows you to be one of only 10 text conversations your contacts receive each day.
-Not only do you face less competition with texting, but your message is almost 10x more likely to get a response.
+And not only is there less competition with texting, but your messages are almost 10x more likely to get a response.

 Why does this really matter?
 Business communication revolves around reply rates.
 The more replies you get - the more conversations you can have.
 The more conversations - the more sales.

-No kidding - texts have a 98% open rate.
-With texting, you’ll spend less time chasing down contacts and following up with cold leads.
+Texts have up to a 98% open rate.
+With texting, you spend less time chasing down contacts and following up.

-Imagine the increase in sales, booked meetings, and online reviews.
-You can generate a lot more business simply by sending and receiving customer text messages.
+Imagine the increase in customer support response time, sales conversations, booked meetings, payments received, and online reviews.
+With texting, you can manage a lot more conversations.

 Struggling to collect online reviews?

-Texts aren’t like email messages.
-Texting feels more conversational and relaxed.
+Texts aren’t as formal as email messages.
+They feel more conversational and relaxed.

-You’ve got a chance to loosen a few buttons here.
-Feel free to get a little more casual with messages that are shorter, sweeter, and more personal.
+With texting you’ve got a chance to loosen a few buttons here.
+Feel free to get a little more casual with messages that are shorter, sweeter and more personal.

-You always want to get right to the point.
-Your contacts need to quickly read the message, know what’s going on, and reply.
+Texts also make it easy to get right to the point.
+All your contacts need is to quickly read your message, know what’s going on and reply.

-With texting, it’s also easier to address people in a more friendly manner.
-Think about adding emojis, images, or other media.
-Each element adds interest to your message makes it feel more human and face to face than the average email.
+With texting it’s also easier to address people in a more friendly manner.
+Think about adding emojis, images or other media.
+Each element adds interest to your message and makes it feel more human and face to face than the average email.

 The best text messaging platforms will also have personalization features like Tags.
-These make it easy to personalize messages at scale.
+These make it easy to personalize and send messages at scale.